derricknguyen12/cse150a_project/README.md

 ### Give an exploration of your dataset, and highlight which variables are important.
 Give a brief overview of each variable and its role in your agent/model.

 For our project, we used 2 datasets.
 One includes many steam games along with different attributes that describe them such as price, genre, release date, required age, about the game, etc. We also have a dataframe that has user information, which tells us games that different users have played, if they recommend them, and their reviews.
-After pre-processing these dataframes, we found that the important variables we would use are review ratio, is free, genres, price tier, and playtime tier.
+After pre-processing these dataframes, we found that the important variables we would use are review ratio, genres, price tier, and playtime tier.
 These are variables that we engineered using the available features.
 Review ratio is a ratio of positive over negative reviews to determine the overall sentiment of the game.
-Is free tells us if the game is free to play or not.
 Price tier places the games into categories of prices, and playtime tier gives us categories of playtimes.

 ![bayes_net](https://github.com/user-attachments/assets/0808ef3e-0626-47df-a597-69eca1403c5a)